tingyuyang/LC_JAVA/SQL/SQLpractice.md

 SELECT TOP 50 * FROM Customers;
 ```
 * LIKE
- * LIKE "%land%" will select the rows Where country include "land" in it(e.g. Switzerland, Ireland)
+ * LIKE "%land%" will select the rows Where country include "land" in it(e.g. Switzerland, Ireland):
 ```SQL
 SELECT * FROM Customers
 WHERE Country LIKE "%land%";